General Information

 REQUEST DAY NOT TO BE SCHEDULED ON: Choose the day from the Drop Down menu that you would like to not be scheduled on.

-PREFERRED START SELECTIONS: For continuous style events, select the Day you want to start the tournament and the time you want to start the tournament from their respective Drop Down menus.
-Then enter the length (in hours) that you want each Round to be scheduled for.Those events requesting four heats MUST designate at least one of them for a 9 AM start.
+PREFERRED START SELECTIONS: For continuous style events, select the Day, Time, and Round Length you want to start the tournament from their respective Drop Down menus.

-For Beginners Welcome class events, you MUST select the Day and Time of your required Demo from their respective Drop Down menus.
+For Beginners Welcome (B) class events, you MUST select the Day and Time of your required Demo from their respective Drop Down menus.

 For all other class events, if you wish to schedule a Demo, select the Day and Time of your required Demo from their respective Drop Down menus.